mongodb/specifications/source/ocsp-support/ocsp-support.rst

 per MongoClient basis.

-1. Driver MUST enable OCSP support (with stapling if possible) when certificate revocation checking is enabled.
+1. Driver MUST enable OCSP support (with stapling if possible) when certificate revocation checking is enabled UNLESS their driver exhibits hard-fail behavior (see `tlsDisableCertificateRevocationCheck`_).
+In such a case, a driver MUST disable OCSP support on the platforms where its TLS library exhibits hard-fail behavior.

 2. Drivers SHOULD throw an error if any of ``tlsInsecure=true`` or ``tlsAllowInvalidCertificates=true`` or